lzwzli/New-IcoAzArch/README.md

 Each layer described above are optional depending on the solution size, need for scalability and concurrent client counts.

+When you deploy ICONICS software, Microsoft can identify the installation of ICONICS software with the deployed Azure resources.
+Microsoft can correlate these resources used to support the software.
+Microsoft collects this information to provide the best experiences with their products and to operate their business.
+The data is collected and governed by Microsoft's privacy policies, located at https://www.microsoft.com/trustcenter.

 ## Dependencies
 Requires **New-IcoAzVM** cmdlet version 5.7 (included in package) or newer.